Skip to content

 Dividend yield is a simple forward-looking measure of income received from an equity security, such as common or preferred stock, over a single year.
 For example, if you purchased a share of preferred stock at $600 and expected an annual dividend total of $24, the dividend yield would be $24/$600 = 4.00%.

-While there are many other significant factors to consider when comparing stocks and bonds一such as payment risk and tax implications一for the investor looking to evaluate yield based on annual income alone, contrasting a bond’s current yield to a stock’s dividend yield can provide a reasonable estimated comparison.
+While there are many other significant factors to consider when comparing stocks and bonds一such as payment risk and tax implications一for the investor looking to evaluate yield based on annual income alone, contrasting a bond’s current yield to a stock’s dividend yield can provide a reasonable point of comparison.

 Yield-to-Maturity (YTM) is a more comprehensive, forward-looking bond yield measure that assumes the bond is held to maturity.
 Unlike current yield, YTM cash flows include the return of principal and the reinvestment of interest payments at the YTM rate.
 Treasury securities, corporate, municipal, and foreign bonds are typically quoted using YTM.